VU-IVM/Learning_Python/README.md

 Additional notes: To open other user interface (such as spyder for example), the procedure is the same as for the jupyter lab, except that you hae to write `spyder`

--In Macs, the terminal is already installed by default, so you should just search for this instead of conda terminal
+*In Macs, the terminal is already installed by default, so you should just search for this instead of conda terminal